websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/installing-elasticsearch.md

 ### Production-Like Local Environment: Add Hosts

-You can skip this if you'll set up a testing environment using `localhost`.
+You can skip this if you'll set up a testing environment using `localhost` or Docker containers.
 For a production-like setup on your local machine, add the hosts for Liferay DXP and the Elasticsearch cluster.
 Add this to your operating system's `path/to/etc/hosts` file:

 ```properties
 <your IP> es-node1